AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 {% amp700cloud border {{page.image[5]}} {{page.image_alt[0]}} %}

 You can customize your orderbook heatmap through settings and decide how granular the data should be.

+* To learn ow to use Tensor Charts head over to our [TensorCharts Tutorials](/tensorcharts-tutorials/).

 #### See the spoofers thanks to orderbook heatmap